strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/configurations/optional/middlewares.md

 - README.md
 ```

-The `index.js` is the entry point to your middleware.
+The `index.js` is the entry point to the middleware.
 It should look like the example above.

 ### Custom middlewares

-The framework allows the application to override the default middlewares and add new ones.
-You have to create a `./middlewares` folder at the root of your project and put the middlewares into it.
+The framework allows the application to override the default middlewares and [add new ones](#custom-middlewares-usage).
+To do so, create a `./middlewares` folder at the root of the project and put the middlewares into it.

 ```
 /project